-Contains the inspectors for views (perspectives, parallel views, panoramas, VR Objects and animations), lighting effects (lights and heliodons), scene dressing (shaders, textures and objects), and environment (sun, sky, background and foreground images, insertion to site, depth of field, fog, pollution, ambient and post-production effects).
+Contains the inspectors for views (perspectives, parallel views and cuts), lighting effects (lights and heliodons), scene dressing (shaders, textures and objects), and environment (background and foreground images, insertion to site, depth of field, atmosphere and ambient).

-NB: It is not always necessary to change the edit inspector in order to modify a project.
+NB: It is not always necessary to change the edit inspector to modify a project.
 There are sufficient commands available, regardless of which inspector is active.